 Proteins are vital macronutrients essential for building muscle, repairing tissue, producing enzymes and hormones, and supporting immunity.
 Once consumed, dietary proteins are broken down into amino acids in the stomach and small intestine, then absorbed into the bloodstream to be utilised by the body.
-However, when the digestive or absorptive mechanisms malfunction, it leads to a condition known as protein malabsorption.
+Protein malabsorption is uncommon as an isolated disorder and usually occurs as part of broader malabsorption syndromes or protein‑losing enteropathies.

 Though less commonly discussed than carbohydrate or fat malabsorption, protein malabsorption can lead to serious health consequences over time, especially if undiagnosed or untreated.
 It is not an illness in itself but a symptom of an underlying digestive, pancreatic, or intestinal disease.
 This condition usually accompanies general malabsorption syndromes, but specific protein deficiency symptoms can stand out.